template<class Param, class ... Tail>

 void onParamChange(manager::tracelevel const & param, unsigned int const & newval) override;

 There is nothing to do in the constructor, destructor, etc of Manager.
 The only thing that remains to be done is to implement the onParamChange() functions in Manager.C.
-Note how we use the JEVOIS_UNUSED_PARAM(x) macro to avoid compiler warnings about our callbacks not using the "param" function parameter:
+Note how we do not give a name to the first argument (which is a ref to the parameter itself; that first argument is necessary to disambiguate among the various onParamChange() functions for different parameters, but usually we only care about the new value and do not need the handle to the parameter).
+This is to avoid compiler warnings about our callback not using that first argument:

 {